 Given the responsibilities of the NDRRMC, they still seek ways to improve their services to provide the society better assistance since the council still commits several lapses that may possibly harm the society due to the lack of proper management and allocation of resources, as well as the lack of proper utilization of role players in the event of a disaster or calamity.
 Therefore, the project team decided to develop a system that would streamline the NDRRMC processes by providing a digitized inventory system for supplies, equipment, and vehicles that will be essential in the event of disaster.

+PROJECT DESCRIPTION

 The NDRRMC - Logistics System was developed using Yii2, a generic web programming framework that is used for developing web applications with the use of PHP.
 PHP or Hypertext Preprocessor is a widely-used open source scripting language that contains HTML, CSS, and PHP code in order to generate dynamic page content for the system.
 PHP scripts are executed on the Apache web server which is installed and running on the EC2 (Amazon Elastic Compute Cloud) server, which was used to host the system via cloud.
 Processes that runs in the EC2 instance are the MariaDB and phpMyAdmin.
 MariaDB is a database management system, and phpMyAdmin is the management tool for MySQL.

+TARGET CLIENT

 The users of the system will be the Regional Admin, Provincial Admin, City/Municipal Admin, and the 12 different clusters of NDRRMC.
 With this, requests will then go through approvals based on the hierarchy of authority, therefore, the NDRRMC-Logistics cluster, will no longer have the need to contact each and every single one of the requestor from time to time to keep them informed.
 This will improve the management and organization of the cluster which can result to guaranteed response time in the event of disasters which in return, could turn out to be a benefit to the citizens of affected communities.

+BRIEF BACKGROUND

 The NDRRMC – Logistics cluster, headed by the Office of Civil Defense, acts as the lead office for Response Cluster in disaster response operations.
 They take charge in providing efficient and effective logistical support among the concerned OCD authority personnel, other cluster members and logistics partners.
 As well as, establishing standard operating procedures on pre-disaster, during disaster, and post-disaster phase which involves inventory of available assets and resources, procurement and allocation of assets and resources, receives and facilitates requests for logistical support, provides feedback to requesting DRRMCs and local government of affected areas, tracking of cargo to its destination, updates on road conditions, warehouses stocks and cargo capacities, and other logistics services.
 (Office of Civil Defense, 2015)

+PROBLEM STATEMENT

 The Logistics cluster handles tons of workload knowing their responsibilities as the lead agency for disaster response operations.
 Overall, the common problem that needs to be addressed in times of disaster response operations are the lack of coordination, cooperation and communication among different government agencies which leads to disorderly procurement and allocation of resources, duplication of requests, inaccurate inventory, unsystematic organization, missing cargo, and scarcity due to improper handling of supplies.

+SITUATIONAL ANALYSIS

 The NDRRMC is divided into 12 clusters, with each having their own set of tasks to accomplish.
 The main goal of this project is the Logistics cluster, which aims to harmonize the activities of all clusters and encourages regular data exchange among all stakeholders regarding with the Transportation, Warehousing, Inventories, and the Tracking of deployed items.